Are you familiar with Alphabet? Not the building blocks of language, but the company?

-Alphabet Inc. is the parent company of tech behemoth Google.
-It has a large stable of over 160 subsidiary businesses that have played a role in turning the corporation into one of the largest on Earth in terms of market capitalization.
-While it’s known as Alphabet, the company trades on the stock market as GOOG and GOOGL.
+Alphabet Inc. is the parent company of tech giant Google.
+It has a stable of over 160 subsidiary businesses that have played a role in turning the corporation into one of the largest on Earth in terms of market capitalization.

-As you may recall, Google in 2015 was reconceptualized as Alphabet.
+Google in 2015 was reconceptualized as Alphabet, though it still trades on the stock market as GOOG and GOOGL.
 Google remained as a company focused on search, advertising, and smartphone platforms, with the bulk of its revenue coming from advertising.

-You may already be familiar with most Google products, such as Android, Gmail, Google Drive, Google Docs, Chrome, and Google Maps.
+You may be familiar with most Google products, such as Android, Gmail, Google Drive, Google Docs, Chrome, and Google Maps.
 You may not be aware, however, of the various nascent companies that operate under Alphabet.

 Alphabet once owned Boston Dynamics, a maker of advanced robotics that was spun off from the Massachusetts Institute of Technology (MIT).
 The company operated under Alphabet’s “X” subsidiary for moonshot projects.
 Alphabet then sold Boston Dynamics to Japan’s Softbank Group in 2017.

 Alphabet in its 2018 annual report to the U.S. Securities and Exchange Commission (SEC) laid out its vision for its many moonshot subsidiaries:

 “Many companies get comfortable doing what they have always done, making only incremental changes.
 This incrementalism leads to irrelevance over time, especially in technology, where change tends to be revolutionary, not evolutionary.
 People thought we were crazy when we acquired YouTube and Android and when we launched Chrome, but those efforts have matured into major platforms for digital video and mobile devices and a safer, popular browser.
 We continue to look toward the future and continue to invest for the long term.